Natural Support for Dogs with Degenerative Myelopathy

 There are about 43 breeds that have been found to have the defective gene responsible for Degenerative Myelopathy.
 The most affected breeds include the German Shepherd, Boxer, Chesapeake Bay Retriever, Rhodesian Ridgeback, Irish Setter, Dalmatian, Weimaraner, Great Pyrenees, Samoyed, Briard, Siberian Husky, Miniature Poodle, Standard Poodle, Bernese Mountain Dog, Kerry Blue Terrier, Golden Retriever, Wire Fox Terrier, American Eskimo Dog, Soft-Coated Wheaten Terrier and Pug.

-If you have a dog with the above disease and would like to support it in a gentle and natural way please feel free to contact me.
+If you have a dog with the above disease and would like to support it with Bowen Therapy and/or Homeopathy please feel free to contact me.

 The information contained in this website is not intended to replace guidance from your veterinarian.
 Bowen Therapy and Homeopathy are complementary to veterinary treatment and the general care of the animal.